heitorchang/good-practice/djangorestframework.md

-# Django REST Framework notes
+# Django REST Framework back-end server

+The following steps create a REST API server for todo items.
+Authentication is handled with JWT.

 ## virtualenv